Growing Lychees In Phoenix Arizona

 Overview

 Lychee trees grow and produce in Phoenix Arizona when they are given a good microclimate and sufficient water.
 They can handle the lower desert heat as long as they have some protection from the sun during the hottest part of the day.
 Lychees are relatively hardy for subtropicals, so freeze damage is not a problem unless one lives in a cold spot.
-Since lychees are slow growers they should be given little to no chemical fertilizers, but they do benefit from occasional amending with gypsum and a layer of compost.
+Lychees grow well with mild organic fertilizers such as fish emulsion.
+Our heavy clay soil prevents adequate aeration of the root system, so lychees do better when large grained sand is mixed in during planting.

 Lychee fruit are about 2 inches in length and look like spiny strawberries.
 The spiny shell looks more menacing than it is, so lychee fruit can be easily held in the hand.
 The shell is not edible and is easy to peel away using fingers once a tear has been started.
 Inside is a gelatinous flesh, the consistancy of a peeled grape, that is very delicious.
 The black seed in the middle is discarded.